-Elaine has been contracted by courts and animal welfare organizations to contribute her expert opinion in legal cases involving dog behaviour, working with cases involving dog bites under the Dangerous Dogs Act (1991) and the Control of Dogs (Scotland) Act (2010), as well as noise abatement orders.
-Elaine does the aforementioned by providing assessments of dog temperament and risk posed by dogs as well as her opinion regarding prior aggressive events and all aspects of dog training and behaviour.
-In addition, numerous adoption and fostering agencies – for both humans and pets – have asked Elaine to undertake risk assessments on a variety of species of pets in homes.
+Contracted by courts and animal welfare organisations as an expert witness, Elaine has provided assessments of dog temperament and risk as well as her expert opinion on all aspects of training and behaviour.
+Adoption and fostering agencies – for both humans and pets – have engaged Elaine to undertake risk assessments on a variety of species of pets in homes.

-Living with 3 African Grey Parrots (2 CAG’s and 1 TAG), 4 Cavalier King Charles Spaniels, 3 human sons, and her husband, Elaine enjoys breeding dogs and helping them become socialized and habituated to the world that they will be living in as adults.
-Breeder accountability and responsibility is something to which Elaine is passionately committed.
+Elaine is highly committed to breeder accountability and responsibility, and enjoys breeding dogs and helping them become socialised and habituated to the world that they will be living in as adults.

 “Elaine was recommended to us from a friend that had previously been to her classes and had success with their own dog.
 Her positive training techniques are very successful and the classes were not only educational but fun and enjoyable for owners and four legged friends alike.